ekram-kedir/Turtle-Clock/README.md

 # Turtle_Clock
-This is a simple clock using python and by importing library Turtle
+This is a simple clock using python